BashSupport/BashSupport/bashsupport/README.txt

 ------
 This is a custom language plugin for IntelliJ IDEA version 9.x.
 It is compatible with the Community and the Ultimate editions of IntelliJ.
 It also is working with RubyMine 2.0.1 or later.
+It is supposed to work with the other available editions (PyCharm, WebStorm, PHPStorm).

 This plugin supports the Bash command shell, which is widely available in Linux and UNIX systems.
-There is not support yet for Windows Cygwin editions of Bash.
+There is no support yet for Windows Cygwin editions of Bash.

 Further information: